Sell Land By Owner in 3 Steps With a FSBO Letter Campaign

-Before you start writing your letter, this is a good time to skip ahead to Getting the Mail Out the Door.
-If you know you’ll be using a bulk mail company to print your letters, you can save some time by downloading the Click2Mail letter template before starting to draft your letter.
+Before you start writing your letter, this is a good time to skip ahead to Mailing the For Sale By Owner letters.
+If you know you’ll be using a bulk mail company to print your letters you can save some time by downloading the Click2Mail letter template before starting to draft your letter.

 Start with the purpose of your letter - your land is for sale and you’re notifying nearby landowners.
 You can provide your reason for selling if you like, but it’s not necessary.

 Include a brief description with what you know about the land.
 This should include at minimum the acreage, address if available, APN, and the price.
-You can include information about the zoning or any features you want to emphasize if you like.
+You can include information about the zoning or any features you want to emphasize.

 Include an Image

-They say a picture’s worth a thousand words and that holds here.
+They say a picture’s worth a thousand words, which holds here.
 You’ll be printing your letter in black and white, so you do not want to use a photo of the land for this letter.
 Instead, it should be an aerial map image taken from Regrid like the one shown here.
-The purpose of this is to show people where your land is located in relation to theirs.
+The purpose of the aerial map is to show people where your land is located in relation to theirs.

 The scale of the image should be zoomed out enough that people can locate it easily.
 For example, it’ll be easy to tell what portion of a road your land is on by including the nearby crossroads.
-If it’s too zoomed out though, the road names will be unreadable and your parcel will look like a tiny speck - not what you’re going for.
+But if it’s too zoomed out, the road names will be unreadable, and your parcel will look like a tiny speck - not what you’re going for.

-Make sure the image is large enough - you’ll be printing an 8.5 x 11 inch letter, so it’s not unreasonable for your image to take up ⅓ to ½ of the letter.
+Make sure the image is large enough - you’ll be printing an 8.5 x 11 inch letter, so it’s OK for your image to take up ⅓ to ½ of the letter.